aether-machine/scale-boundary-physics/docs/results.md

 If it continues decreasing over increasingly long histories, the appropriate reduced description may require a longer-memory representation.

 Either outcome would help determine what additional structure is required to make the coarse dynamics approximately closed.

 ---
-# 15. Effective Closure, Hidden State, and Memory

-The 006 series asks a more specific question than the earlier scale-transition experiments:

-> What happens when a dynamical system is represented using variables that do not contain enough information to determine their own future evolution?

-The central distinction is between **information loss** and **dynamical closure**.

-Coarse-graining necessarily removes information.
-That alone is not a problem.
-An effective description can remain perfectly valid if the retained variables contain enough information to predict their own evolution.

-The potential problem arises when the retained variables are insufficient to determine the future state.

-Schematically, let $$\(X\)$$ denote the full microscopic state and $$\(H=C[X]\)$$ a reduced or coarse-grained state.
-The full system evolves according to some map $$\(\Phi_t^{\mathrm{micro}}\)$$, while the effective model uses $$\(\Phi_t^{\mathrm{eff}}\)$$.

-The central diagnostic is whether coarse-graining and evolution approximately commute:

-$$\(\boxed{\Delta_t = C\left[\Phi_{\mathrm{micro}}(t)X_0\right] - \Phi_{\mathrm{eff}}(t)C[X_0]}\)$$

-If $$\(\Delta_t\)$$ becomes significant, the effective representation is failing to reproduce the dynamics of the underlying system.

-The experiments below progressively distinguish several possible causes of this failure:

-1. instantaneous coarse variables may not be dynamically closed;
-2. low-order closures can omit stabilising information;
-3. higher moments can sometimes restore part of that information;
-4. temporal history can also restore predictive information;
-5. history need not identify the hidden microscopic state itself;
-6. conditional closure uncertainty can quantify the remaining ambiguity;
-7. matched-complexity controls can test whether the apparent benefit of history is simply a consequence of giving the model more parameters.

-The purpose of the series is not to demonstrate that memory is the unique mechanism of effective closure.

-It is to determine whether **finite history contains predictive information that is not efficiently represented by the tested instantaneous variables**.

----